kunalnaik/kunalnaik.github.io/_posts/2016-07-07-Intel-Edison-Setup.md

 For this project you will need an Intel Edison, a [base block](https://www.sparkfun.com/products/13045), a micro-usb cable for power/console, and another micro-usb cable for OTG.

-1) First you need put all the hardware together, fortunately its really simple.
+1) First you need put all the hardware together, fortunately it's really simple.
 Insert your Edison into your base board, and then plug in the two micro-usb cables into the board and your computer.

 2) Next you need to download and run the configuration tool from [intel's website](https://software.intel.com/en-us/iot/hardware/edison/downloads).
 This is also pretty straightforward, just follow the onscreen instructions to install drivers, flash the latest firmware, enable ssh security, and connect to wifi.
 You should come to a screen that looks like this: